bhaskarmelkani/grunt-cache-bust-lazy-loading/README.md

 Default value: `false`

-When true, cachebust will search single and double-quoted strings in the given files for any resource ending in `#grunt-cache-bust`.
-See [an example](https://github.com/hollandben/grunt-cache-bust/blob/master/test/fixtures/enableUrlFragmentHint.php) for more details.
+When true, cachebust will search single and double-quoted strings in the given files for any resource ending in `#grunt-cache-bust-lazy-loading`.
+See [an example](https://github.com/hollandben/grunt-cache-bust-lazy-loading/blob/master/test/fixtures/enableUrlFragmentHint.php) for more details.

 #### options.encoding
 Type: `String`